terramate-io/terramate-docs/cli/orchestration/outputs-sharing.md

 `sharing_backend.command` on demand to gather outputs of referenced stacks and, depending on the `sharing_backend.type`, supply the stack inputs.
-The feature can be turned on with `terramate run --enable-sharing ...` or in the case of scripts, by setting it as a command object, see example below:
+The feature can be turned on with `terramate run --enable-sharing ...` or in the case of scripts, by setting it as a command object, see the example below:

 ```hcl
 script "terraform" "deploy" {